sazonov2703/Tasked/README.md

 # Tasked

-Многопользовательский онлайн сервис для управления задачами, построенный по принципам чистой архитектуры на платформе .NET.
+Multi-user online task management service built on the principles of clean architecture on the .NET platform.

-## Возможности
+## Features

-- Управление задачами с отслеживанием статусов (Todo, InProgress, Done)
+- Task management with status tracking (Todo, InProgress, Done)

-- Организация задач по приоритету
+- Organization of tasks by priority

-- Назначение задач конкретным пользователям
+- Assigning tasks to specific users

-- Реализация предметно-ориентированного проектирования (DDD)
+- Implementing Domain-Driven Design (DDD)

-- Чистая архитектура
+- Clean architecture

-- Событийно-ориентированная архитектура для отслеживания изменений статуса
+- Event-driven architecture for tracking status changes

-## Структура проекта
+## Project Structure

-Решение построено на принципах чистой архитектуры и включает три основные слоя:
+The solution is built on the principles of clean architecture and includes three main layers:

-### Domain (Доменный слой)
+### Domain (Domain layer)
-- Основная бизнес-логика
+- Main business logic
-- Сущности (UserTask, User)
+- Entities (UserTask, User)
-- Объекты-значения (Status, Priority)
+- Value objects (Status, Priority)
-- Доменные события
+- Domain events
-- Интерфейсы репозиториев
+- Repository interfaces

-### Application (Прикладной слой)
+### Application (Application layer)
-- Use Cases (используется CQRS с MediatR)
+- Use Cases (CQRS with MediatR is used)
 - DTO (Data Transfer Objects)
-- Интерфейсы для внешних сервисов
+- Interfaces for external services

-### Infrastructure (Инфраструктурный слой)
+### Infrastructure
-- Слой доступа к данным (DAL)
+- Data Access Layer (DAL)
-- API-контроллеры
+- API Controllers
-- Контекст базы данных
+- Database Context
-- Реализации репозиториев
+- Repository Implementations

-## Начало работы
+## Getting Started
-### Предварительные требования
+### Prerequisites
 - .NET SDK 8.0
-- SQL Server (или совместимая база данных)
+- SQL Server (or compatible database)

-### Установка
+### Installation
-- Клонируйте репозиторий
+- Clone the repository
-- Обновите строку подключения в appsettings.json
+- Update the connection string in appsettings.json
-- Примените миграции базы данных
+- Apply database migrations
-- Запустите приложение
+- Run the application

-## Архитектура
+## Architecture

-Проект следует принципам чистой архитектуры:
+The project follows the principles of clean architecture:
-- Доменный слой не зависит от других
+- The domain layer does not depend on others
-- Прикладной слой зависит только от доменного
+- The application layer depends only on the domain
-- Инфраструктура реализует интерфейсы, определённые в домене и приложении
+- The infrastructure implements interfaces defined in the domain and application
-- Все зависимости направлены внутрь
+- All dependencies are directed inward

-## Управление статусами
+## Status management

-Задачи могут иметь один из трёх статусов:
+Tasks can have one of three statuses:
-- Todo (К выполнению)
+- Todo
-- InProgress (В процессе)
+- InProgress
-- Done (Выполнено)
+- Done

-Изменения статуса отслеживаются с помощью доменных событий, что позволяет:
+Status changes are tracked using domain events, which allows you to:
-- Вести логирование
+- Log
-- Отправлять уведомления
+- Send notifications
-- Интегрироваться с внешними системами
+- Integrate with external systems

-# Вклад в проект
+# Contribute to the project
-1. Сделайте форк репозитория
+1. Fork the repository
-2. Создайте новую ветку с фичей
+2. Create a new branch with a feature
-3. Зафиксируйте изменения
+3. Commit the changes
-4. Отправьте ветку в репозиторий
+4. Send the branch to the repository
-5. Создайте Pull Request
+5. Create a Pull Request